Tips for nurturing your relationship with your partner

 How you feel towards your partner can be quite different from before your little one took over your body and this is normal.
 Physically and emotionally, you are going through significant changes.
 Your confidence could be challenged which might confuse them and you, so taking the time to address these changes is beneficial.

 Even though this is completely normal and to be expected, a few tips on how to improve your bond can bring you both closer together and ease some of the growing pains.

-5. Keep dating!
 Keep the romance alive by picking out some new and creative dates to go on together.
 It is so easy to get wrapped up in your pregnancy that you forget to make the extra time for each other.
-Make sure to pencil in some time on the calendar to watch your favourite movies or check out the ceramic studio down the street.
+Make sure to pencil in some time on the calendar to watch your favourite movies, go out for a meal or check out that ceramic studio down the street.

 Feeling special is integral to each person in the relationship.
 Leaving each other notes or tiny gifts can brighten anyone’s day and remind them that no matter how busy you get, you’re always thinking of them.
 Take a few seconds a day to make your partner feel cared for.